 Every ecommerce metric needs a different tracking frequency.
 Some metrics need to be tracked weekly, while it’s ok for some to be tracked quarterly.

-- Weekly: These are the metrics that ensure your business is running well, such as website traffic, social media engagement, purchases related to limited-time promotional offers, etc.
+- Weekly: These metrics ensure your business is running well, such as website traffic, social media engagement, purchases related to limited-time promotional offers, etc.

 - Bi-Weekly: If you have a metric with a large sample size, check it twice a month, such as average order value (AOV) or cost per acquisition (CPA).

-- Monthly: Metrics that are tracked monthly have some kind of traffic pattern, or they are funnels created by you.
-This can include your email open rate, shopping cart abandonment, and various automations.
+- Monthly: Metrics that are tracked monthly have traffic patterns or funnels created by you.
+This can include your open email rate, shopping cart abandonment, and automation.

 Top ecommerce metrics to track